> Blog >

 Data Integration and Processing Layer

 Extracting value from enterprise data requires sophisticated integration and processing capabilities.
-That’s why, this layer uses AI-powered ETL (extract, transform, load) pipelines to automate extracting, harmonizing, and enriching information from diverse sources.
+That’s why this layer in enterprise AI architecture uses AI-powered ETL (extract, transform, load) pipelines to automate extracting, harmonizing, and enriching information from diverse sources.

 To help get it done, machine learning models continuously learn to identify and resolve data quality issues.